 Why did I stop making pop music?
 After I completed the Smitten album, I felt as though I said everything that I wanted to say in a pop song.
 I’d rather stop while I’m ahead rather than repeat myself and overstay my welcome.

 Unlike pop songs, I don’t think I’ll ever run out of things to say in an animated film.
 Film allows for a broader range of subject matter than pop tunes.
 Film also requires many more disciplines to master; there’s always a new challenge lurking around the corner.
 I want to take the things I’ve learned from affecting audiences with The Simple Carnival and apply that toward visual, animated stories — stories that make audiences laugh, cry, and cheer.
 It’s going to be a while until I get there, but I look forward to sharing the results with you one day.

 In the meantime, there’s a lot of history about The Simple Carnival over at www.simplecarnival.com.
 I’m leaving all of it up because I’m proud of the work that I did on that project.
-But, other than me slowly churning out the remaining videos for Smitten 3D, there’s not likely to be any more activity on that site.
+But there’s not likely to be any more activity on that site.

 I hope this clears up things, and thank you for your understanding!

 As I reflected upon 2018, I realized that I forgot to blog about one of my biggest film-related highlights.
 The animated 3D music video I had worked on for the past year and a half, The Simple Carnival – Go Away I Like You Too Much, premiered at the LA 3-D Movie Festival earlier this month and won 2nd Place USA Film!

 I was able to attend this year’s festival and had a great time seeing old friends, making new friends, and watching some terrific films.